 A Travel Agency Agreement will make it clear that:

-• If a refund is applicable for a booking made by the travel agent on behalf of the client, the travel agent will only credit the refund back to the client once they’ve received it from the travel service provider
+• If a refund is applicable for a booking made by the travel agent on behalf of the client, the refund will only be credited back once received from the travel service provider;

 Client Obligations

-As a travel agent, it is important to ensure that the client is responsible for making sure they have a valid passport (and, if applicable, visa), insurance, travel documents (such as airline tickets) and that they meet any health requirements.
+As a travel agent, it is crucial to ensure that clients understand they are responsible for possessing a valid passport (and, if applicable, visa), appropriate travel insurance, necessary travel documents (such as airline tickets), and meeting any relevant health requirements.

 Pricing